seattlefurby17/video-store-consumer/README.md

   - Clone the repository
 - The other partner shall then:
   - Clone their partner's repository (without forking)
-  - Install dependencies using `$npm install`
+  - Install dependencies using `$yarn`
 - Both partners shall then
-  - Start the development server using `npm start`
+  - Start the development server using `yarn start`

 ### 2. External API Configuration